DurationFull-time 2 years, Part-time may be available

 RMIT’s Global Experience Office (GEO) supports students to undertake exchange or short-term mobility activities with over 165 partner universities worldwide.

-Half of the program is dedicated to studio time, making your studio central to the learning environment.
-Individual photographic practice will be complemented by guest lectures, workshops and studio visits by international and local industry professionals.
+Half of the program is dedicated to studio time.
+Individual photographic practice is complemented by guest lectures, workshops and studio visits by industry professionals.

-Your creative research will encourage you to explore new ways of creating and skills for continual innovation, while critical frameworks will help you to develop your knowledge in building a sustainable enterprise and practice around your art.
+Your creative research will encourage you to explore new ways of creating and build skills for continual innovation, while critical frameworks will help you to develop your knowledge in building a sustainable enterprise and art practice.

 Choose a program structure